15 Top Things to Do in Malaga When it Rains

 2. Buy local products at Atarazanas Market

 You’ll find anything from meat, fish and vegetables to nuts and fruits in the market.
-But you can also buy some local products to take home with you.
+But you can also buy some local products to take home as a small Malaga souvenir.

 I highly recommend trying the raisins.
 They’re super flavourful.
-Another thing to taste is olives, despite the fact that I really dislike them.
+Other things to taste are goat cheese, almonds, and olives.
+Despite the fact that I really dislike olives, we have a good variety!

 Mercado de Atarazanas is also an excellent place to have tapas.